World CX Summit 2024: Steering The Future Of Customer Experience Forward

 The World CX Summit will help brands further expedite the digital evolution of the economy by focusing on topics like improving CX strategy, amplifying CX through Martech, personalized CX with conversational AI and much more.

-The summit offers a wide spectrum of expert speakers and panellists such as:
+The summit offers a wide spectrum of expert speakers and panelists such as:

 Santhosh Rao, Partner & Growth Platform Leader, Business Transformation Services, India – South Asia, IBM Buvana Iyer, Client Engineering FLM West, IBM Rajesh Dogra, Chief Customer Experience Officer, Air India Sachin Vashishtha, Chief Marketing Officer, Paisabazaar Lavanya Pachisia, Chief Operating Officer, Zivame Sanket Narkar, Chief Marketing Officer, Physics Wallah Neelakshi Shalla, SVP & Head – Transformation Program, Customer Service, Claims & Operational Risk, Bharti Axa Life Insurance Priyaah Sundaraam, Vice President of Customer Experience and Fulfilment, Cleartrip Ashutosh Sharma, Head of Product and Business, Kore Ankit Goenka, Senior Vice President & Head Customer Experience, Bajaj Allianz General Insurance Nikhil Asopa, Senior Vice President & Head Customer Service, Tata Digital Anvesha Poswalia, Head of Digital & E-commerce, Unilever Supriya Rath, Cx Leader, Lenovo India Vijaybahu Joshi, Associate Vice President & Head of Experience Design, Reliance Industries Ltd. Sathish Krishnan, Head CRM, Redbus